rundocs/jekyll-rtd-theme/doc2_Cluster/2_AppSetting/42_JupyterLab.md

 ## intall extension
 conda install -n base nb_conda
 ```
-Then we can select env in jupyterlab
+Then we can select env in jupyterlab:
+- change kernel

 # Cluster